 In 2016, I rode 2200 km, and climbed over 20 000 metres with a prologue ride in the Chilterns (England), London to Venice, and then 3 days in Tuscany.

 2017 saw me spend one week in Bordeaux, then ride across the Pyrenees to Bordeaux.
-A shorter trip, but a necessity for 2018 plans.
+Christmas was spent South Island New Zealand riding Alps to Ocean.

 I am probably as fit as I have ever been in my life – I ride every day – it is a passionate love affair!